-‘We’re in a petri dish’: How a coronavirus ravaged a cruise ship - The Boston Globe
+‘We’re in a Petri dish’: How a coronavirus ravaged a cruise ship - The Boston Globe

 Advertisement

-The cruise directors scratched the planned activities the next day, while the screening continued.
+The cruise directors scratched the planned activities the next day.
 People still mingled on board, lining up at large buffets for meals.
-They used communal ladles and tongs, and shared salt and pepper shakers on tables.

 Passengers figured their departure would be delayed by only a day or so.
 Many were walking up to breakfast when the captain came over the intercom again on the morning of Feb.
 5.